Christopher-Schulze/GooglePicz/docs/DOCUMENTATION.md

 ### Packaging installers
 Run the packager binary to create platform specific artifacts.
 The version is read from `Cargo.toml`, so each file is versioned automatically.
+Linux packages are built using `cargo deb` with the `--deb-version` flag, which requires the `cargo-deb` crate in `dev-dependencies`.

 ```bash
 cargo run --package packaging --bin packager
 ```

 Generated files include `GooglePicz-<version>-Setup.exe` for Windows and `GooglePicz-<version>.deb` for Debian-based Linux.
+The `.deb` file is renamed after creation to embed the version, mirroring the Windows installer name.

 ## Sync CLI